EVERYTHING YOU NEED TO KNOW ABOUT Hiking the Larapinta Trail IN AUSTRALIA'S NORTHERN TERRITORY17/10/2023

 Obviously when you are booking it may be quite far out from your actual hike commence date, so you are able to amend your campsites (dependant on availability) closer to the date.
 This can be done by calling the NT Parks directly if you haven't left for your hike yet.
 Also, if your plan changes whilst you're out on trail and you need to change where you're sleeping, then you're not going to get in trouble.
 It's just that sites may be busier than expected.
 Understandably the NT Parks try to control the number of hikers to avoid any one campsite being completely overrun with people on any one night - which we greatly appreciated.

 This page is a great resource for all NT Parks Larapinta Trail Information.
-Companies to organise food drops for the Larapinta Trail

-The companies will drop you big plastic tubs to your accomodation that you can fill with whatever you like.
+The companies will drop big plastic tubs to your accomodation that you can fill with whatever you like.
 They then come and pick them up and drop them out to your chosen locations on trail (different companies may offer different locations).
-They will then pick up the boxes (perhaps full of your rubbish from the previous section) for you afterwards on trail so you don't need to worry about them.
+They will then pick up the boxes (perhaps full of your rubbish from the previous section) for you afterwards on trail so you don’t need to worry about them.

 Important things to note: